imhalawa/hybridmemo/_posts/2024-12-07-First-Year-In-Netherlands.md

 ---
-title: A Year in netherlands
+title: A Year in Netherlands
 hidden: true
 categories:
   - traces